dgaitsgo/ARTiMon-demo/README.md

 ![Image](https://i.imgur.com/3prfLmH.png)

-Here we can see our character in peril and the beautifully crafter joystick and menu button to control them.
+Here we can see our character in peril and the beautifully crafted joystick and menu button to control them.

 ![Image](https://i.imgur.com/6fiELJM.png)